nagygr/ooxml2txt/README.md

 structure doesn't conform to the format recognized by the library, etc.) then an `error` is returned.
 Although errors are not handled in the examples above, they should always be handled in real life applications.

+Each format handler can be instantiated for a local file and also for a URL.
+In the latter case, the document is loaded directly into memory without the need to save it to the filesystem first.
+The functions creating the format handler from a URL and with *FromUrl*.

 ### Docx